Turkish capture of Smyrna: Accounts of capture

 Turkish Cavalry Officers of the 4th Regiment, 2nd Cavalry Division with their Regimental Flag: Captain Şerafettin (İzmir), Lieutenant Hamdi (Yurteri) and Lieutenant Ali Rıza (Akıncı) who hoisted the first Turkish Flag to the Konak Building on the morning of 9 September 1922.

 Accounts of the Turkish entry vary in sources.
 According to Giles Milton, the first Turkish unit to enter the city on 9 September was a cavalry troop that was met by Captain Thesiger of HMS King George V. Captain Thesiger in his report inaccurately stated that he spoke to the 3rd Cavalry Regiment's commander.
-In reality he spoke with the 13th Cavalry Regiment's commander with Lieutenant Colonel Atıf Esenbel within the 2nd Cavalry Division, as the 3rd Regiment under the command of Colonel Ferit was liberating Karşıyaka under the 14th Cavalry Division.
-The inaccuracy of British reports throughout the war were also remarked by the British Prime Minister Lloyd George.
+In reality he spoke with the 13th Cavalry Regiment's commander with Lieutenant Colonel Atıf Esenbel within the 2nd Cavalry Division, as the 3rd Regiment under the command of Colonel Ferit was in Karşıyaka under the 14th Cavalry Division.
+The inaccuracy of British reports throughout the war was also remarked by the British Prime Minister Lloyd George.
 Lieutenant Ali Rıza Akıncı's unit also met with a British officer in a car on the railroad tracks near the sea.
 The officer told them not to enter the city, yet they did not listen and continued their march.
-At the moment they entered the Kordon they encountered a French captain in a black automobile which urged them to be quick and shouted the following: "Hurry, your homeland is about to be burned.
+At the moment they entered the Kordon, they encountered a French captain in a black automobile who urged them to be quick and shouted the following: "Hurry, your homeland is about to be burned.
 The Armenians will burn the city, save the people, occupy the city at once."
 The Cavalry continued their march.
-On their road thousands of Greek soldiers and officers as well as Irregulars were throwing their weapons and surrendering.
-Though a tense stand-off ensued and a grenade, which failed to explode, was tossed at the feet of the Turkish cavalry officer (The grenade thrower is also mentioned by George Horton as "some fool threw a bomb", and that the commander of the unit "received bloody cuts about the head.")
+On their road thousands of Greek soldiers and officers as well as irregulars were throwing their weapons and surrendering.
+Though a tense stand-off ensued and a grenade, which failed to explode, was tossed at the feet of the Turkish cavalry officer (the grenade thrower is also mentioned by George Horton as "some fool threw a bomb", and that the commander of the unit "received bloody cuts about the head.")
 Grace Williamson, of the city's English Nursing Home, remarked, "What a week we have spent!!
 I believe there was hardly a bit of trouble, only one silly fellow fired at the officers ...
 No shooting in the streets!"
-Captain Şerafettin's horse as a result of the grenade wounds died.
+Captain Şerafettin's horse died as a result of the grenade wounds.
 Unlike Horton and Williamson, Captain Şerafettin does not use the words fool or silly and mentions the grenade thrower as a civilian who had a sword in his belt.
 The grenade also wounded the captain.